Association for University

 Expected Speakers

-• Abigail Wozniak is a labor economist and vice president at the Federal Reserve Bank of Minneapolis, where she serves as director of the Opportunity & Inclusive Growth Institute.
+• Abigail Wozniak, PhD is a labor economist and vice president at the Federal Reserve Bank of Minneapolis, where she serves as director of the Opportunity & Inclusive Growth Institute.
+Her research has examined migration between states and cities, employer compensation and screening policies, and sources of inequality in the labor market.

 Stay tuned as we continue planning the Oct.
 2025 program!

-• April 30 – Deadline for proposals to present in a conference session
+April – Ongoing submissions: Apply to present your work in a concurrent session

 “The New Geography of U.S. Growth”